Skip to content

 • • What product, service, or problem they focused on

-• • Whether the follow-up should be sales, fitting, service, or quote focused
+• • Whether the next step should be a consultation, service, product guidance, quote, or scheduling

 What the business can do: